reach-sh/reach-lang/docs/src/changelog/index.md

 @{rcHead("0.1.12-rc.0")}

++ 2022/09/15: **Backwards Incompatible**:
+  In rc6, we introduced the PeraWallet fallback for Algorand wallets.
+  This introduced a dependency of the standard library on React, which was too onerous.
+  We've removed it and thus, there is a slightly different way to enable PeraWallet as fallback.
+  We apologize for this incompatibility.
 + 2022/09/14: Added `{!rsh} mixin`.
 + 2022/08/31: Upgraded to Algorand node v3.9.2, indexer 2.14.0, SDK 1.20.0.
 + 2022/08/31: Algorand-only: The backend interface to the compiled objects was updated, so you'll need to recompile for this release.